arpatterson31/arpatterson31/README.md

 ## < Hey there, hey! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px"> />

 I'm Audrey!
 I'm a Software Developer based in Seattle, WA.
-I'm experienced in JavaScript, React, and Node.js.
+I'm experienced in JavaScript, React, React Native, and Node.js.
 I have over ten years of experience in software training and implementation.
 I love that technology is constantly changing because it allows me to keep my mind active as I continue to learn new things.
 I made the jump into software development by learning through free courses and then finally completing a six month coding bootcamp.
 If I can make a positive impact on the world through the projects I work on or create, then moving into this industry has been worth it.

 Aside from software development, I enjoy spending time with my daughter and two chonky kitties.
 I love creating art, collecting art in the form of tattoos, and geeking out over the hottest celebrity gossip!